markspanbroek/mnemonic/readme.md

 Mnemonic
 ========

-Create memorable sentences from byte strings.
+Create memorable sentences from byte sequences.
 Uses a reversible method that is very similar to Bitcoin's [BIP39][1].

 Examples